sodascience/fairprojects/README.md

 2. [Create a personal access token (PAT)](https://github.com/settings/tokens?type=beta) and add it to the repository's secrets with the name `DASHBOARD_PAT`.
 The token only needs access to public repositories.
 3. Edit the configuration in [config.toml](./config.toml).
 4. Set up GitHub pages.
-5. Activate the github action.
+5. Activate the GitHub action.

-# Contributing & License
+## Contributing & License

 This project was made by the [ODISSEI SoDa team](https://github.com/sodascience) based on earlier work by Utrecht University's [Centre for Digital Humanities](https://github.com/CentreForDigitalHumanities/), specifically the [fair-dash](https://github.com/CentreForDigitalHumanities/fair-dash) repo.

 Feel free to edit, remix, and make your own, but please acknowledge both the SoDa team and the UU CDH!

-# Contact
+## Contact
 This is a project by the [ODISSEI Social Data Science (SoDa)](https://odissei-data.nl/nl/soda/) team.
 Do you have questions, suggestions, or remarks on the technical implementation?
 File an issue in the issue tracker or feel free to contact [Erik-Jan van Kesteren](https://github.com/vankesteren).